 The Articulation Agreement eliminates any loss of credits while minimizing cost to students and ensuring they can obtain their bachelor of arts degree in two years.

-When students transfer to Franklin College, they will be awarded no less than sixty hours of transfer credit toward their bachelor of arts degree and will be required to complete an additional sixty credit hours at Franklin to complete the degree.
+When Ivy Tech ASAP students transfer to Franklin College, they will be awarded no less than 60 hours of transfer credit toward their bachelor of arts degree and will be required to complete an additional sixty credit hours at Franklin to complete the degree.
 Students must also meet Franklin College’s minimum grade point requirements for specific courses.

 Ivy Tech students who want to take advantage of this opportunity can work with their Ivy Tech academic advisers to confirm that their academic plan meets all the requirements.

 Students can further maximize savings on their degree by taking advantage of scholarship and requirements at both institutions.
 At Ivy Tech, 43% of students receive financial aid; at Franklin College, 99% of students receive financial aid.

 Students from any ASAP program also receive an extra $1,500 per year in scholarships.

 We are excited to partner with Ivy Tech through this targeted articulation with their Liberal Arts ASAP program.
 Such a partnership increases the accessibility of a Franklin College education to high-achieving students throughout the state who begin their educational journey on an Ivy Tech campus.
 We are confident that this relationship will positively contribute to our state’s goal of 60 percent of working-age Hoosiers having a quality college degree or credential by the year 2025. - Kristin C. Flora, Franklin College Vice President of Academic Affairs and Dean of the College